hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 Although _Spring Data_ does the heavy lifting of implementing database repositories for us, I still wrote a database integration test.
 You might argue that this is _testing the framework_ and something that I should avoid as it's not our code we're testing.
 Still, I believe having at least one integration test here is crucial.
 First it tests that our custom `findByLastName` method actually behaves correctly.
 Secondly it proves that our repository in general uses Spring's magic correctly and most of it all can connect to our desired database.

-**TODO remove H2 dependency, provide docker container instead?**
-To make things even easier our test connects to an in-memory _H2_ database.
+To make things easier for you to run locally our test connects to an in-memory _H2_ database.
 We've defined H2 as a test dependency in our `build.gradle`.
-Our `application-test.properties` in our test directory don't define any `spring.datasource` properties that's how Spring Data knows it should use an in-memory database.
-As it finds H2 on the classpath it simply uses H2 during our tests.
-When running the real application with the `int` profile it connects to a PostgreSQL database as defined in the `application-int.properties`.
+Our `application.properties` in our test directory doesn't define any `spring.datasource` properties.
+This tells Spring Data to should use an in-memory database.
+As it finds H2 on the classpath it simply uses H2 when running our tests.
+When running the real application with the `int` profile (e.g. by setting `SPRING_PROFILES_ACTIVE=int` as environment variable) it connects to a PostgreSQL database as defined in the `application-int.properties`.
 To avoid having to run a PostgreSQL database during testing I decided to replace it with an H2 instead.
 That's an awful lot of Spring magic to know and understand.
 The resulting code is quite easy on the eye but hard to understand if you don't know the fine details of Spring Data.
+Going with an in-memory databse is also risky business since our integration tests run against a different type of database than they would in production.
 Go ahead and decide for yourself if you prefer magic and simple code over an explicit yet more verbose implementation.

 A simple integration test that saves a Person to the connected database and then tries to find it by its last name looks like this: